About Me

 I’m a serious amateur photographer who shoots wildlife, nature and landscapes.
 I live in Fort Collins, Colorado, and heading out on a crisp early morning to one of many local natural areas is one of my favorite things to do.
 Spending quality time in the field, totally engaged with nature and enjoying what’s best described as the thrill of the hunt, is what helps keep me balanced.

 In the last two years I’ve spent time in Grand Teton National Park (saw my first grizzly bears), Nebraska to see the sandhill crane migration, the Palouse region in eastern Washington, Tucson for spring birding, Sax-Zim Bog in Minnesota in the winter, and High Island Texas for spring migration.
 I attended my first Biggest Week in American Birding in northwest Ohio in May 2024 and poked around Portland, OR and the Sacramento valley for a few days in September 2024.
-I also spent four days in the Rio Grande Valley in November 2024.

 Upcoming trips: